enzoleo/aircraft/README.md

 OpenJDK 64-Bit Server VM (build 14.0.2+12-Ubuntu-120.04, mixed mode, sharing)
 ```

-Simply execute `make` in your terminal and everything will be built automatically.
+Simply execute `make java` in your terminal and everything will be built automatically.
 To start the game, execute `make run` command in your terminal.
 Quite easy!

 ### Python